Kelly Cheung: Career

 Cheung was 21 when she won the Miss Friendship Ambassador Pageant and represented Chicago at Miss Chinese International 2012.
 She was crowned the winner, becoming the only Chicago representative to have won the beauty pageant title.
 She was the winner of Friendship Ambassador as well.
-Cheung represented Hong Kong, China at Miss World 2012 in Ordos, Inner Mongolia, marking the first time a Miss Chinese International titleholder represented Hong Kong at Miss World instead of a Miss Hong Kong Pageant titleholder.
+Cheung represented Hong Kong, at Miss World 2012 in Ordos, Inner Mongolia, marking the first time a Miss Chinese International titleholder represented Hong Kong at Miss World instead of a Miss Hong Kong Pageant titleholder.
 This was due to the Miss World pageant timeframe shifting from November to August and thus conflicting with that of Miss Hong Kong Pageant.
 At Miss World Pageant 2012, Cheung entered top 47 in Top Model and top 40 in Beach Fashion.

 Cheung relocated to Hong Kong and joined TVB after crowning her successor at Miss Chinese International in January 2013.
 With her fluent English, she joined the English language channel TVB Pearl and TVB Jade as a television presenter, hosting Dolce Vita and Pearl Entertainment Tonight, and Scoop (東張西望).

 Cheung also had a successful modeling career prior to her pageant wins.
 She was awarded "Best New Model 2010" by Elite HK Model Management.
 She had appeared in numerous television commercials as well as featuring in fashion and beauty magazines.

 In 2016, Cheung made her acting debut in the legal drama Law dis-Order.
 In 2019, she starred in the critical acclaimed medical drama Big White Duel, receiving attention from netizens.
 She gained recognition by winning the Most Improved Female Artiste award at the 2019 TVB Anniversary Awards.